How to Trademark a Name and Logo: Everything You Need to Know

 Advantage of trademark for a company name

-When a company’s logo is registered there is always the possibility that something similar has come before.
-Small businesses are the majority of companies working through trademark registration at any time because they have less brand recognition as larger company’s and businesses.
-Going through the process can insure them that their logo and trademark is unique, which will help brand themselves before and during future endeavors.
+When a company’s logo is registered, there is always the possibility that something similar has come before.
+Small businesses are the majority of companies working through trademark registration at any time because they have less brand recognition than larger company’s and businesses.
+Going through the process can ensure them that their logo and trademark are unique, which will help the brand themselves before and during future endeavors.

 How to Trademark a Name and Logo?

 Anyone applying for trademark registration for their business must do each element separately (be it its name, logo, slogan, or design).
 It actually doesn’t take long—90 minutes, at most, online.